 The card looks best if the weave is a patterned paper.
 A one sided pattern makes the inside weave white which looks fine but a double sided paper looks good too.
 The border parts need to be solid colored.
 Other than that whatever you want is good.

-Cutting the Card
+Cutting the Thank You Weave Card

-The cricut lines the stripes up very close and that makes them want to tear on thinner paper.
+The Cricut lines the stripes up very close and that makes them want to tear on thinner paper.
 Move them apart on the mat before cutting if you are using thin paper or vellum (Vellum looks very nice on the weave but you can see through it a little)

 You can save lots of paper by moving things around the mat especially on the page with the frames.
 To see how to do this, you can watch my video on cutting things on the same mat.
 You wont need to move them to a new mat, but it shows how to move things around.